 For as long as COVID regulations require it, registration will be in weekly blocks, instead of by the day (which is our norm).
 So, please think about your plans in weekly increments.
 That being said, we know that things happen.
 If you do miss a day, we’ll still refund it automatically—COVID may impact flexibility, but it won’t impact what is fair.
+Local directors will reach out to registered families in April to reserve their specific weeks of attendance.
 Fees include lunch, snacks and all hours 8:00am to 6:00pm.

 Dates & Times

 In New Jersey, we welcome campers between the ages of 4-12

 Join us at an upcoming event to learn a bit about Steve & Kate's and meet some of our team!
 Sign up for an Information Session, where we'll give a quick presentation about our program, and then have time for an open Q&A. Or grab the kiddos for an interactive game or workshop at an upcoming Family Night!
 You'll get to meet some of our team, connect with other families, and experience a little bit of Steve & Kate fun!